george123wright/Portfolio/README.md

   technical indicators with the `ta` package and scrapes economic forecasts from Trading Economics.

-These scripts populate the Excel workbooks used by later stages.
+* These scripts populate the Excel workbooks used in later stages.

 ## Data Processing (`data_processing`)